-3.2 The Italian market for oil products
+3.3 The Italian market for oil products

-The Italian oil market is fully liberalized as imports, exports, trade and prices are set without restraints (IEA, 2009a).
+The Italian oil market is fully liberalized as imports, exports, trade and prices are free and set without restraints (IEA, 2009a).
 The government intervenes only to protect competition and to avoid abuse of dominant position.
 Distribution in the market is principally undertaken by integrated oil companies.
-Former state oil company, Eni, maintains a dominant position in the Italian refining oil sector.
-Currently the company has the largest share of the market (30%).
-In addition, there are three foreign companies operating in Italy (Tamoil, Kuwait Petroleum and Lukoil), where their combined market shares of the Italian retail distribution and the wholesale market is around 18% and approximately 17%, respectively.
-In the distribution market for oil products, competition is hampered to some extent by government intervention in the market.
-According to the International Energy Agency (IEA, 2003 & 2009a), there are persistent restrictions on the entry conditions into the market for companies that are not vertically integrated.
-This has led to an unsatisfactory degree of modernization of the distribution network, high retail prices and more generally an insufficient degree of competition in the market at the expense of consumers.
+Former state oil company, Eni, maintains a dominant position in the Italian upstream oil sector, although a number of privately owned Italian and foreign companies have also established a significant presence in the sector.
+Currently, Eni has the largest share of the market (30%).
+In addition, there are three foreign companies operating in Italy; the Tamoil, the Kuwait Petroleum and the Lukoil.
+Their combined market share of the Italian retail distribution and wholesale market is around 18% and approximately 17%, respectively.